 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Selecting a car insurance company can be complicated: rates vary by location, vehicle, and driving record, and every company's discounts differ.
-USAA and Safe Auto are two of the most popular insurance companies, offering competitively priced coverage in many states.
+Picking an auto insurance company can be complicated: every company's rates differ based on your location, age, and driving history, and companies offer an array of discounts.
+USAA and Safe Auto are two of the US' most popular insurance companies, providing competitively priced coverage across large swaths of the US.

-In an effort to simplify the insurance-shopping process, we collected average rates from Safe Auto and USAA.
-These cover a variety of rating factors, including credit quality, driving history, and demographics.
-Examine these rates and find your next car insurance policy today.
+In an effort to make shopping for car insurance easier, we gathered typical policy rates from Safe Auto and USAA.
+These take into account an array of rating factors, chief among which are credit history, driving history, and age.
+Compare rates and find an affordable policy today.

-If you have very poor credit, USAA could be a better option for you.
-On average, USAA offers better prices than Safe Auto for drivers with credit scores of less than 580.
-Drivers with exceptional credit — a score of 800 or higher — should opt for USAA, which typically beats Safe Auto by $1,081 per year.
-View typical insurance costs by credit tier for Safe Auto and USAA below.
+If you have extremely bad credit, USAA could be the best option for you.
+Typically, USAA offers more affordable premiums than Safe Auto for drivers with credit scores of 579 or less.
+Those with extraordinary credit — a score of 800 or higher — should opt for USAA, which typically beats Safe Auto by $1,081 per year.
+Check out common insurance rates by credit tier for Safe Auto and USAA below.

 |Credit level||USAA avg. annual premium||Safe Auto avg. annual premium|